Like this post? Help us by sharing it!

 Luang Prabang in Laos is an extremely beautiful, easygoing and laidback town.
 Boutique and friendly hotels make seeing some of the most iconic sites in Southeast Asia stress-free, and a tailored itinerary means you can wander freely down the old streets of the UNESCO World Heritage town at your own pace.

 Hands-on workshops in Vietnam such as kite/lantern/ceramics/puppet making are fun activities for all the family, especially little ones.

 7 – 10 years

 The perfect age for elephant experiences!
-Kalaw in Burma (Myanmar) and Luang Prabang in Laos both have very responsible organisations with focus on education and animal welfare.
+Kalaw in Myanmar and Luang Prabang in Laos both have very responsible organisations with focus on education and animal welfare.

 11 – 14 years